Mbobby/Blog/README.md

 FRAMEWORK: DJANGO
 LANGUAGE: PYTHON

-This blog still under development.
+This blog is still under development.